dotnet/csharpstandard/standard/lexical-structure.md

     ;
 ```

-For compatibility with source code editing tools that add end-of-file markers, and to enable a source file to be viewed as a sequence of properly terminated lines, the following transformations are applied, in order, to every source file in a C# program:
+For compatibility with source code editing tools that add end-of-file markers, and to enable a compilation unit to be viewed as a sequence of properly terminated lines, the following transformations are applied, in order, to every compilation unit in a C# program:

--   If the last character of the source file is a Control-Z character (U+001A), this character is deleted.
+-   If the last character of the compilation unit is a Control-Z character (U+001A), this character is deleted.
--   A carriage-return character (U+000D) is added to the end of the source file if that source file is non-empty and if the last character of the source file is not a carriage return (U+000D), a line feed (U+000A), a next line character (U+0085), a line separator (U+2028), or a paragraph separator (U+2029).
+-   A carriage-return character (U+000D) is added to the end of the compilation unit if that compilation unit is non-empty and if the last character of the compilation unit is not a carriage return (U+000D), a line feed (U+000A), a next line character (U+0085), a line separator (U+2028), or a paragraph separator (U+2029).

 > *Note*: The additional carriage-return allows a program to end in a *pp_directive* ([§7.5](lexical-structure.md#75-pre-processing-directives)) that does not have a terminating *new-line*. *end note*